A stable parareal-like method for the second order wave equation: Acknowledgment

 \section{Acknowledgment}

 The authors are supported partially by NSF grants DMS-1620396 and DMS-1720171.
 Nguyen is supported by an ICES NIMS fellowship.
 Part of this research was performed while the second author was visiting the Institute for Pure and Applied Mathematics (IPAM), which is supported by the National Science Foundation (Grant No. DMS-1440415).
+This work was partially supported by a grant from the Simons Foundation.
 The authors thanks TACC for providing computing resources.
-Tsai also thanks National Center for Theoretical Sciences Taiwan for hosting his visits where part of this research was conducted.